 Skip to content

-This crunchy, crispy, and melt-in-your-mouth buttery streusel topping is as addicting as you’d think!
-This sweet brown sugar, cinnamon, and oat mixture comes together in minutes and is the perfect way to top off all of your muffins, cakes, and pies!
+This streusel topping is sweet, crisp and ready in only 5 minutes.
+A buttery crumb topping is the perfect way to top off all of your muffins, cakes, and pies!

 This post may contain affiliate links.
 Read disclosure policy.

-The streusel topping is that crunchy, buttery, sweet crisp oat topping that sits on top of muffins, banana bread, coffee cake, crisps & cobblers.
-You know, that delicious sweet crunchy stuff you pick off first because it’s too good to resist!
+The streusel topping aka oat crumble topping is that crunchy, buttery, sweet crisp oat topping that sits on top of muffins, banana bread, coffee cake and crisps & cobblers.

 It’s a delicious finishing touch to all kinds of baked goods and is a simple combination of butter, flour, oats, and brown sugar.
 Streusel is such an easy way to enhance any dessert and comes together so quickly, you’ll want to find any excuse to use it.